Broco8Dev/Prism-Repositories/README.md

 #### Credit:
 - Broco8Dev as Main Dev and Designer
-- LoyaHDev as a Contributor
+- LoyahDev as a Contributor
 - Lrdsnow as a Contributor
 - All of the great Tweak Devs and Icon Creators